webguru103/smooch-docs/source/includes/customization/_notification_action.md

 ## Notification Action Intent Override

-The default behaviour of tapping on a push or in-app notification is to open the Smooch `ConversationActivity` intent.
+The default behavior of tapping on a push or in-app notification is to open the Smooch `ConversationActivity` intent.
-If you want to change this behaviour, simply override the following resource in `settings.xml` to the value of your choice:
+If you want to change this behavior, simply override the following resource in `settings.xml` to the value of your choice:

 ```xml
 <resources>